Page loading ... Please wait.

 Meanwhile, remove the second round of pastry and roll it into a 12 inch (30 cm) circle.
 Using a 2 1/2 inch (6 cm) star cookie cutter, cut out about 20 stars.
 Place the stars on a parchment paper-lined baking sheet, cover with plastic wrap, and place in the refrigerator.

-Preheat the oven to 425 degrees F (205 degrees C) and place the oven rack in the lower third of the oven.
+Preheat your oven to 425 degrees F (220 degrees C) and place the oven rack in the lower third of the oven.

-Place the baked pie on a wire rack to cool for several hours.
+Place the baked pie on a wire rack to cool for 3-4 hours.
 Serve at room temperature with softly whipped cream or vanilla ice cream.
-Store any leftovers for 2 - 3 days at room temperature.
+Store any leftovers for 2 - 3 days at room temperature or in the refrigerator.

 Makes one 9 inch (23 cm) pie.